ahwkuepper/portfolios/README.md

 ## Install

-To install *etfs* clone or download the repository and execute
+To install *portfolios* clone or download the repository and execute

 ```sh
 pip install .
 ```

-in the `etfs` directory, or execute
+in the `portfolio` directory, or execute

 ```sh